The Good Liar: Plot

 Betty attempts to force a confession out of Roy, before revealing that her identity and personal history are all fake.
 Her real name is Lili Schroeder and she has met Roy before, in 1943, when they were both German teenagers and Hans was tutoring her in English.
 On their last session, after trying to kiss one of her sisters, Hans raped Lili.
 After her parents dismissed him from continuing his lessons because of the attempted kiss, Hans denounced Lili's father as a traitor and he was executed by the Nazis.
 This drove Lili's mother to kill herself.
 Later on, Lili's sisters died in a bomb blast two weeks before the death of Adolf Hitler.
 After the war ended, Lili suffered at the hands of the Russians, learning to be a good liar for survival.
 Eventually, she made her way to England.

-After recounting on their past, Betty explains to Roy that she has been fully aware of his plan to con her all along.
+After recounting their past, Betty explains to Roy that she has been fully aware of his plan to con her all along.
 Stephen, who was in fact the partner of Lili's real grandson Michael, tracked Roy/Hans' criminal history and they confirmed his identity in a DNA test using a locket from Betty/Lili's childhood that contained a piece of Hans' hair.
 She also reveals that Vincent has betrayed Roy after being blackmailed by Stephen.

 Betty takes all of the money out of their joint account, leaving him only enough money to pay back the victims of his earlier con.
 As she prepares to leave the house, Roy locks the door and attacks her; Betty ultimately fends him off before Roy is confronted by both Beni and Vlad in retribution for his earlier con.
 Betty then leaves the house as Roy, refusing to pay his clients back, is consequently beaten up.
 Weeks later, Roy – having suffered a stroke during the fight – is in hospital, unable to speak or move.
 Vincent pays him a visit.
 Elsewhere, Betty lives happily with her extended family.